MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 You can share a OneDrive file or local file with a Dynamics 365 Remote Assist user.
 Supported files include .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.

 >[!Note]
->You may want to show the Dynamics 365 Remote Assist HoloLens user a file that is not supported by the file sharing feature.
-For example, you may want to show a video and control when it plays and pauses, or you may want to show a PowerPoint and control which slide the Dynamics 365 Remote Assist HoloLens user can see.
-You can do so by sharing your desktop or application window.
-When you do so, a new slate appears in the Dynamics 365 Remote Assist HoloLens user's environment.
+>You might want to show the Dynamics 365 Remote Assist HoloLens user a file that is not supported by the file-sharing feature.
+For example, you might want to show a video and control when it plays and pauses, or show a PowerPoint presentation and control which slide the Dynamics 365 Remote Assist HoloLens user can see.
+You can do this by sharing your desktop or application window.
+When you do this, a new slate appears in the Dynamics 365 Remote Assist HoloLens user's environment.

 **Share files with a Dynamics 365 Remote Assist HoloLens user**

+Use one of the following methods to share files with a Dynamics 365 Remote Assist HoloLens user:

-- From the **Mixed Reality toolbar**, select the **Add file** option to share a file from OneDrive or your computer.
-The file will be uploaded in your personal OneDrive and permissions to access to that single file will be granted to call participants.
-Or,
+- In the Mixed Reality toolbar, select **Add file** to share a file from OneDrive or your computer.
+The file will be uploaded in your personal OneDrive and permissions to access that single file will be granted to call participants.

 - From the Teams chat, select **Attach file** to share a file from OneDrive or your computer.

 Once the file is shared, it will pop up as a new slate in the Dynamics 365 Remote Assist HoloLens user's space and a link to the file will be shared in the chat.
 All call participants can annotate a file displayed in the Dynamics 365 Remote Assist HoloLens user's space.